EnviroKarma.org - Photovoltaics (PV) '...it's (NOT) hard to be Green' - what Kermit should have said

 How much does it cost?

 There are some variables like the quality of the components, type of racking, and the cost of labor.
 Unless you are a Master electrician, familiar with PV codes, city codes, and the utility regulations, you probably don't want to do it yourself.
 Some installers will let you help, and if you don't slow them down too much, you might be able to save a little on the labor cost.
 The cost of racking varies between ground mount, ballast mount (no roof penetration), standoffs, or awnings.
 The majority of the cost is the panels themselves, and there is a wide range based on quality and efficiency.
-Top names are SunPower and Sanyo right now; with efficiency around 17%.
-Combined with a top quality inverter like SunPower, you probably get more for your money over the long haul.
-Ballpark cost for a 'top-shelf' total system including expert installation runs around $8.50-$9.00/watt.
+Top name in panels and inverters is SunPower; with efficiency around 20%, and a better warranty than any of the others because of fundimentally different (patented) cell technology.
+Combined with a top quality inverter like SunPower, you get more for your money over the long haul.
+Ballpark cost for a 'top-shelf' total system including expert installation ran around $8.50-$9.00/watt in 2008, and dropped to an average of about $5.25/watt by 2014, and down to $4.00-$5.00/watt in 2018!
 The 'average' home in NM could offset just about all their electricity with a 3 kW or 4kW system.
-I decided to install a 5kW system so I would have enough to power the house AND the electric car.
+I decided to install a 5kW system so I would have enough to power the house AND my electric car.

 How can I afford it?